-Getting started in glamour or fashion photography and need a few pointers on the process of it all?
+Getting started in glamour or fashion photography and need a few pointers?
 The team over at Tony Northrup‘s studio have put together a great video tutorial that walks through a full spectrum of things ranging from lighting, modeling tips, and post production.
 Even those with no plans for a future in fashion photography may learn a thing or two to use in other styles.
 Take a look at the video, here:

 Gear & Lighting